jabrena/typed-errors/README.md

 };
 ```

-In case of parameter is not possible to be converted into a Integer, the method return a default number.
+But this case, introduce in the execution, another side effect incase of the user introduce a non positive numbers or larger negative numbers than -99.

 ---

-Another alternative could to use Java Exceptions:
+Another alternative implementation, could be the usage of Java Exceptions:

 ```java
 Function<String, Integer> parseInt2 = param -> {